 Try different types of workouts first

 You never know until you know.
 And that goes for workouts, too.
 It’s all about trial and error, even though it can feel daunting.
-Just know that something will resonate with you and excite you to do more of, whether it’s an in-person or online class.
+Just know that something will resonate with you and excite you to do more, whether it’s an in-person or online class.
 Stay patient and open-minded.

 Invest in workout gear

 Regardless of what type of fitness routine you’re about to start, you want to be well-prepared.
-Important gear that you should have include a pair of comfortable athletic shoes, supportive sports bras and moisture-wicking, athletic tops and bottoms.
+Important gear that you should have includes a pair of comfortable athletic shoes, supportive sports bras, and moisture-wicking, athletic tops and bottoms.

 Not only do these items serve a practical need, but they can help you “feel the part” as you’re getting started.